chiefpansancolt/simplecov-tailwindcss/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `yarn test` to run the tests.
+Then, run `pnpm test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-When working with CSS or JS ensure to run `yarn build` to compile tailwind and JS to the public folder.
+When working with CSS or JS ensure to run `pnpm build` to compile tailwind and JS to the public folder.
 This will ensure you have the latest CSS and JS used when testing locally.

 _**NOTE: Do not commit any changes made in public folder from compiling as this will be performed by the owner before building of a release.**_

-To test locally run `yarn test` and a webpage will open after tests are complete and you will be able to see the page.
+To test locally run `pnpm test` and a webpage will open after tests are complete and you will be able to see the page.

-To install this gem onto your local machine, run `yarn gem:build`.
+To install this gem onto your local machine, run `pnpm gem:build`.
 Gems will be built/release by Owner.

 ## License